Anna Tatishvili: Career

 She announced her retirement from tennis on 26 March 2020, citing recurring injuries.

 Personal life

 Tatishvili started playing tennis at the age of four and plays right-handed.
-She is currently coached by Ean Meyer.
+She was coached by Ean Meyer.
 Tatishvili was granted American citizenship in 2014; she began competing for the United States at the 2014 Internationaux de Strasbourg.

 Anna has an older sister, Tamta.